varundhawan5792/varundhawan.com/_notes/design.md

 Designers build an intuition over time.
 Web designers has an eye for beautiful digital experience.
 Architect have intuition about the utilization of 3-dimensional space.
 Graphic designers about communicating ideas.
 Engineers have the intuition to design software.

 Intuition doesn't mean "not applying" the rules.
-It often means knowing the rules really well to not look them up; maybe even break them like an artist.
+It often means knowing the rules really well to not look them up; maybe even breaking them like an artist.

 Anyone who influences what the design becomes is a designer.